PaperMC/docs/docs/folia/admin/reference/overview.md

 For step 7, teleportations are completed differently depending on the type: simple or portal.

-Simple teleportations are completed by forcing the entity being teleported to be added to the entity chunk specified by the target location.
+Simple teleportations are completed by ensuring the addition of the teleporting entity to the destination chunk specified by teleporation.
 This allows the entity to be saved at the target position, as if the teleportation did complete before shutdown.

-Portal teleportations are completed by forcing the entity being teleported to be added to the entity chunk specified from where the entity teleported _from_.
-Since the target location is not known, the entity can only be placed back at the origin.
-While this behavior is not ideal, the shutdown logic _must_ account for any broken world state - which means that finding or create the target exit portal may not be an option.
+Portal teleportations are completed by forcing the addition of the teleporting entity to the source chunk, from where the entity should have been teleported _from_.
+Since the target location is not known, the entity can only be placed back at the origin (no teleportation).
+While this behavior is not ideal, the shutdown logic _must_ account for any broken world state - which means that finding or creating the target exit portal may not be an option.

 The teleportation completion must be performed before the world save so that the teleport completed entities save.